|Barcelona FC's Camp Nou Stadium|

 Each year thousands of football fans from all over the world flock to Camp Nou - the home of Barcelona FC.
 With the stadium's capacity of almost 100,000 people, the grounds are a Mecca for football fans around the world.
 I visited the stadium on a normal Thursday afternoon in February to find out all about the now infamous Barcelona FC Stadium and Museum Tour.
 This tour is the most popular of all tours in Barcelona.
 There was no match taking place on the day that I visited, but still crowds of fans were at the stadium, paying their respects to the 'shrine to football' in Barcelona.
 It's true to say that Camp Nou is more than just a stadium, just as Barcelona FC is said to be 'more than just a club'.

-What I realised after taking the Barcelona FC stadium tour was that you get a real feel for what it must be like behind the scenes of Barcelona FC.
+What I realised after taking the Barcelona FC stadium tour was that you get a real feel for what it must be like behind the scenes at the club.
 You can see exactly what is would be like from the players and managers point of view which adds a whole new dimension to your experience when watching a match or interview.

-The Barcelona FC Camp Nou Experience Tour is the ticket that the real football fans will be most interested in on coming to the stadium - the one that allows access to the 'behind the scenes' action at the club as well as access to the FC museum.
+The Barcelona FC Camp Nou Experience tour ticket gives you access to the 'behind the scenes' action at the club as well as access to the FC museum and the multi-media centre.

 The tour is 'self-guided', meaning that there are no tour guides.
 Rather, you will be guided through the museum by bright yellow barriers, ensuring that you go the right way around the tour.
 Security guards/attendants are dotted along the route and can direct you if necessary, however they are unable to answer fact-based questions about what is on show.